Unveiling CSRD – its ripple effect on transport and logistics

 In this article

-The new Corporate Sustainability Reporting Directive (CSRD) is coming and will, directly or indirectly, affect the majority of transport and logistics companies.
-We have taken a closer look at what the CSRD is, which companies it concerns, what exactly needs to be reported, and how shippers, carriers and forwarders can brace for the challenges and opportunities it implies.
-We have also addressed the most essential CSRD-related questions and answers for the transport and logistics sector.
+We’ve taken a closer look at what the Corporate Sustainability Reporting Directive (CSRD) is, which companies it concerns, what exactly needs to be reported, and how shippers, carriers and forwarders can brace for the challenges and opportunities it implies.

 This article covers the following topics: